 In my newspaper columns, in April 1981, I predicted the great boom in the Dow, and a decline in interest rates to “below 6 per cent.”
 In 81, the Dow stood at 700 to 800.
 Today, it stands at 15,000.
 The same year, interest rates (fed fund rate) were 19 per cent.
 They are now about 1%.

 I predicted the Challenger space shuttle disaster (about two weeks before it exploded) the first Gulf War – and it’s duration – the economic downfall of Japan (in the early 80’s, when it was buying up all the prestige U.S. golf courses) a “merging” of male/female sexual natures (now called metro-sexualism) and the rise in women committing sexual crimes – but, I wrote, there would occur an overall decline in the North American crime rate.
 Oh, many things.
 AIDS.
 Chernobyl.
 The turmoil in the Middle East.
 All in writing, published in my column.
 More recently, I forecast that late 2012 and 2013 would bring a rise in the U.S. economy and a slow-down in China’s – who woulda thunk?

 In the past, some of my predictions were riddles or symbolic.
 For example, in 1986 I wrote: “a black sun will blossom.”
 Later that year, Chernobyl’s heat blackened the skies.
 The “riddle” existed because I didn’t have a clue what this black sun would be.

 But bragging is boring, so let’s quit.

 So the truth is, as I write this I am 64 years old, I live in paradise with my small orchard and garden and brook, surrounded by cedars and firs, visited by deer, coyotes and black bears, roofed by a sky specked with ravens and eagles.
 I live alone, though my kids visit often.
-And my sister and her husband live on the property, in another house.
+And my sister lives on the property, in another house.

 My education: MFA.